Digital Arts and Technology

 Technology is transforming how we learn.
 It is imperative that young women leave Nardin Academy technologically literate as well as academically prepared; at Nardin Academy High School, the instructional technology staff and our philosophy ensures this.

 An atmosphere is created in the school where technology is accessible and appropriate; it is an ends to a means, rather than the means itself.
 With the power of both Windows and Mac based labs, in-classroom computers, laptops and digital media, our students become fluent in using the available tools.
 This aids their learning and communication with the world at large - enhancing research and productivity as well as fostering a focus on reasoning and problem-solving.
+One course required for graduation.

 - Exploring Computer Science